If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis.

 Gamification is the craft of deriving all the fun and addicting elements found in games and applying them to real-world or productive activities.
-This is what I call “Human-Focused Design” as opposed to the “Function-Focused Design.”
-It is a design process that optimizes for the human in the system, as opposed to pure efficiency of the system.
+This is what I call “Human-Focused Design” as opposed to “Function-Focused Design.”
+It is a design process that optimizes the human in the system, as opposed to the pure efficiency of the system.

-Most systems are “function-focused” designed to get the job done quickly.
+Most systems are “function-focused” and designed to get the job done quickly.
 This is like a factory that assumes that the workers within WILL do their jobs.
-However, Human-Focused Design remembers that people in the system have feelings, insecurities, and reasons why they want or do not want to do things, and therefore optimizes for their feelings, motivations, and engagement.
+However, Human-Focused Design remembers that people in the system have feelings, insecurities, and reasons why they want or do not want to do things, and therefore optimizes their feelings, motivations, and engagement.

 The reason we call it gamification is because the gaming industry was the first to master human-focused design.
 Games have no other purpose than to please the human inside.
 There are “objectives” in the games, such as killing the dragon or saving the princess, but those are all excuses to simply keep the player happily entertained inside.
 Since games have spent decades learning how to master motivation and engagement, we are now learning from games, and that is why we call it Gamification.

 Games have the amazing ability to keep people engaged for a long time, build relationships and trust between people, and develop their creative potential.

 Unfortunately, many games these days are simply focused on escapism – wasting your life away on something that doesn’t improve your own life or the life of others.